-The Project offers an array of services in Rhode Island to prevent the spread of HIV, facilitate HIV testing, and provide services to people living with HIV/AIDS.
-The Project has a fifteen-member staff with backgrounds and skills in social work, mental health counseling, nutrition, wellness, case management, HIV testing, training, public health policy, and fund-raising.
+AIDS Project Rhode Island (APRI) offers an array of services in Rhode Island to prevent HIV, improve access to HIV and STI testing, and provide services to people living with HIV/AIDS.
+APRI has a 20-member staff with backgrounds and skills in a variety of fields–from social work, mental health counseling, nutrition, and case management to HIV testing, training, public health policy, and fundraising.

 Education and Training

-The Project offers education to high-risk communities through HIV 101 trainings.
-These trainings are intended to provide basic information about HIV prevention and transmission.
-These presentations can be done in English or Spanish.
-To request an HIV 101 training, please send an e-mail to Tom Bertrand (Thomas@aidsprojectri.org) describing the intended audience and proposed date of the training.
+APRI offers education to high-risk communities through HIV/STI 101 trainings.
+These trainings are intended to provide basic information about HIV and STI prevention and transmission.
+To request an HIV 101 training, please send an e-mail to Jordan Rego describing the intended audience and proposed date of the training.

 Materials and Condom Distribution

-The Project has many pamphlets and brochures to educate individuals about HIV prevention and education, as well as related topics.
-In addition to these materials, The Project makes condoms available to individuals who want to drop by our office and pick them up during our hours of operation.
+APRI has many pamphlets and brochures to educate individuals about HIV prevention and education, as well as related topics.
+In addition to these materials, APRI makes condoms available to individuals free of charge who want to drop by our office and pick them up during our hours of operation.

-The Project operates an HIV testing program, Take Charge!
+APRI operates an HIV testing program, Take Charge!
 Get Tested!, to help Rhode Islanders learn their HIV status in a safe, comfortable, and private environment.
-We have licensed HIV testing counselors who perform anonymous rapid HIV testing for free on a walk-in basis every Tuesday (4:00 pm to 6:00 pm) and Thursday (5:00 pm – 6:30 pm).
-If Tuesdays and Thursdays don’t work for you, contact us to arrange an appointment any weekday from 9:00 am – 5:00 pm.
-We provide HIV testing for both indivduals and couples.
+We have licensed HIV testing counselors who perform anonymous rapid HIV testing for free on a walk-in basis every Monday (10 a.m.-1 p.m.); Tuesday (4-6 p.m.); Thursday (4-6 p.m.); and Friday (10 a.m.-1 p.m.).
+You can also contact us to arrange an appointment any weekday from 9 a.m. – 5 p.m.
+In addition to HIV testing, APRI offers rapid syphilis and hepatitis C testing.

 Services for People Living With HIV/AIDS

-The Project administers Ryan White Title II funded services to HIV+ individuals whose income levels fall at or below 400% of federal poverty guidelines.
-To become a client of The Project, individuals must be able to show proof of RI residence, income, and HIV+ status.
-To enroll as a client, contact The Project at 401-831-5522.
+APRI administers Ryan White Part B-funded services to HIV+ individuals whose income levels fall at or below 500% of federal poverty guidelines.
+To become a client of APRI, individuals must be able to show proof of RI residence, income, and HIV+ status.
+To enroll as a client, contact APRI at 401-831-5522.
 Click here to get a listing of Ryan White services for people with HIV/AIDS.